 What Are the Benefits of HRT for Men?

 The benefits provided by hormone replacement with testosterone are plentiful, thankfully.
 Before anyone asks, “Does HRT build muscle?” the answer is a resounding yes, it can.
 It can also do a lot more, including:

 There is no shortage of male HRT clinics, and they’re easy enough to locate through your zip code.
 However, if you’re looking for a male HRT online service, Hone is your sole destination and your best choice.
-With Hone’s services now available in 35 states, everything — from testing to consulting with a physician to receiving monthly shipments of HRT medication — is done within the comfort and privacy of your own home.
-You can save countless hours of traveling to be medically examined and tested, as well as picking up medication at a local pharmacy, and all at a very affordable price.
+With Hone’s services now available in most states, everything—from testing to consulting with a physician to receiving monthly shipments of HRT medication—is done within the comfort and privacy of your own home.
+You can save countless hours of traveling to be medically examined and tested, as well as picking up medication at a local pharmacy, all at a very affordable price.